jcpsimmons/planning-poker/README.md

 # Notes
 - Now the containers are prefixed by PROJECT_NAME included in .env.
 If you are having some conflict edit .env file.
+- To have nodejs debug info, replace on package.json start command by: "node index.js > log.log 2> log_error.log".